TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 You should then create a repository from this project, which is where you will upload your code and results.

+Have a look at the data exploration notebooks in the folders to choose a project you are interested in!

 ## Developing the project